 - Prepare you for the grand jury proceedings by going over the facts of the case, what the proceedings will be like, and how to safeguard your rights.

-Also note that if a law enforcement officer or an investigator with the Attorney General’s Office or U.S. Attorney’s Office contacts you by phone or knocks on your door to do a pre-grand jury interview, do not say anything.
+If a law enforcement officer or an investigator with the Attorney General’s Office or U.S. Attorney’s Office contacts you by phone or knocks on your door to do a pre-grand jury interview, do not say anything.
 Anything you do say will be used against you and can “open new doors” of criminal liability.
-Retain an attorney to speak on your behalf anytime outside of the grand jury room.
-A witness’s attorney may be present during the grand jury proceedings that involve the witness.

 Everyone has the Fifth Amendment right against self-incrimination.
 Even grand jury witnesses who are not criminal suspects may be able to assert this federal- and state-constitutional right.

-Note that every grand jury witness is placed under oath by answering “I do” to the following:
+Every grand jury witness is placed under oath by answering “I do” to the following:

 Do You Swear (Affirm), under Penalty of Perjury, That the Testimony You Are to Give Is the Truth, the Whole Truth, and Nothing but the Truth, and That You Will Keep Your Testimony Secret, Except to Discuss it with Your Attorney, or the Prosecutor, until and Unless an Indictment or Report Is Issued?